Shivek25/Job-Listing-Portal/README.md

 ## Deployed website link:
 https://jobsphere-rk8q.onrender.com

 It's a free server, so getting responses from backend server will be slow.
-Currently, this Jobsphere is not made for Mobile devices so please open the link in desktop/desktop mode.
+Currently, Jobsphere is not made for Mobile devices so please open the link in desktop/desktop mode.

 ## Features